 On January 27, 2014, I had the privilege to visit Thomas Jefferson’s masterpiece home, Monticello – a building that he called his “essay in architecture.”
 Over the course of more than 40 years, he was continually making changes to his beloved home, changing the design and rebuilding, and taking great pleasure in “putting up and pulling down.”

 The author: While I was at Monticello, situated on a hilltop in Charlottesville, Virginia with broad and pleasant vistas, I had the pleasure to meet the author of a newly published book (December 2013) that focuses on Jefferson’s early years as a boy and covering his first 31 years from 1743 (when he was born in nearby Shadwell) to 1774.
 Jayne D’Alessandro-Cox has written a very readable account of these early years in Thomas Jefferson: From Boy to Man.

 Biography or Novel?
 While the author characterizes the book officially as a novel, and there are limited parts that are formed from her imagination that she clearly identifies, most of the book is historical and factual.
+She mentioned how when she first learnt How to write a book, she prefered writing about situations that have already taken place and that style has never reall left her.
 It’s more biography and history than novel, and thus the term “historical novel” doesn’t really accurately characterize the book.

 Purpose of the book: The author, Jayne D’Alessandro-Cox, writes

 “If only we could travel back in time and live in his world as a boy growing up in eighteenth-century colonial Virginia, we might better understand this man of the Enlightenment who dared to question the traditional customs and beliefs of his day.”